 Logging HTTP transactions has associated costs.
 The Access Gateway is capable of handling thousands of transactions per second.
 If transaction volume is high and each log entry consumes a few hundred bytes, the Access Gateway can fill up the available disk space in a matter of minutes.
 HTTP logging also increases system overhead, which causes some degradation in performance.
 By default, the logging of HTTP transactions is turned off.
 Before enabling logging, you need to determine what needs to be logged and then plan a logging strategy.
+For more information on custom log formats, see Apache Log Configuration Module.

-- Section 4.3.1, "Determining Logging Requirements," on page 146 - Section 4.3.2, "Calculating Rollover Requirements," on page 146 - Section 4.3.3, "Enabling Logging," on page 149 - Section 4.3.4, "Configuring Common Log Options," on page 150 - Section 4.3.5, "Configuring Extended Log Options," on page 151 - Section 4.3.6, "Configuring the Size of the Log Partition," on page 154
+- Section 4.3.1, "Determining Logging Requirements," on page 137 - Section 4.3.2, "Calculating Rollover Requirements," on page 138 - Section 4.3.3, "Enabling Logging," on page 140 - Section 4.3.4, "Configuring Common Log Options," on page 141 - Section 4.3.5, "Configuring Extended Log Options," on page 142 - Section 4.3.6, "Configuring the Size of the Log Partition," on page 145